 - The Dip: You’re shocked when you realize that your child hit the mid-semester dip, because grades took a massive nosedive.

-- Swim Upstream: You spend the rest of the semester stressed, trying to help your resistant child dig out of holes, deal with late work, incompletes, missing work, zeroes, test corrections, etc. It’s a constant, baffling challenge trying to get clear information about what’s going on in school and what needs to get done.
+- Swim Upstream: You spend the rest of the semester stressed, trying to help your resistant child swim upstream, dig out of holes, deal with late work, incompletes, missing work, zeroes, test corrections, etc. It’s a constant, baffling challenge trying to get clear information about what’s going on in school and what needs to get done.

 - Hail Mary: The final 2-3 weeks of the semester are overwhelmingly stressful as your child deals with: